guido57/LoRa_APRS_Tracker_portal/readme.md

 ## PTT (Push To Talk)
 * These are the settings for an external transmitter connected by its Push To Talk
-* Pleas note that you can save the settings or restore default settings

 ![TTGO T-Beam](images/PTT_settings_save.png)

+* Please note that you can save the settings or restore default settings